sanmaneric/PedalSynth/Weekly Progress Reports/20thru26Oct.md

-# Weekly Progress Report for 20 through 26 October 2024
+# :date: Weekly Progress Report for 20 through 26 October 2024

 ## Sunday
 Nothing to report, it's the weekend. :sleeping: